-HGO4940 – Geographic Information Systems
+HGO4940 – Advanced Geographic Information Systems

 Spatial data is special data.
 In this course, the students will learn about the unique methodological aspects of spatial data which include collecting, managing, analysing and presenting such data and the respective results.
 A larger section of the course is devoted to spatial analytical methods and introducing the students to basic spatial econometrics, including spatial regression.